 Meanwhile, Taiwanese leaders consider formal diplomatic relations with major powers and international organizations essential if Taiwan is to survive separately from the Communist mainland.
 However, only fifteen states maintain official diplomatic ties with the island.

 China, as part of its continued military expansion, has deployed missiles along the Taiwan Strait and periodically conducts drills near the island.
 It has sent bombers, fighter jets, and its aircraft carrier over and around the strait as shows of force.
-According to a 2018 U.S. Department of Defense report [PDF], China’s military, the People’s Liberation Army, has “continued to develop and deploy increasingly advanced military capabilities intended to coerce Taiwan, signal Chinese resolve, and gradually improve capabilities for an invasion.”
+According to a 2019 U.S. Department of Defense report [PDF], China’s military, the People’s Liberation Army, “continues to develop and deploy advanced military capabilities needed for a potential military campaign” against Taiwan.

 Beijing has refused to renounce the use of force to resolve disputes over the island’s status.
 The PRC’s introduction of the 2005 Anti-Secession Law, intended to strengthen Beijing’s approach to “peaceful national reunification,” included language stating that in the event secessionist forces seek independence, Beijing would “employ non-peaceful means” to protect its national sovereignty.
 In a 2019 speech, Xi reiterated this and added that Beijing would consider the use of force to prevent “intervention by external forces” on the island.